We know our world looks different but there are ways you can support your destination while still being responsible and social distancing.

 1) Postpone, don’t cancel

 We know you have been waiting on those concert tickets, park reservations and bucket list Saskatchewan moments for awhile now.
-As we move through the Saskatchewan plan for reopening, there will be opportunity once again to experience all our city and province has to offer.
-Be sure to postpone those hotel reservations, talk to the venue you have your tickets at to see when your show is being rebooked, and keep your eye to experiences online to plan for future adventures!
+In the future there will be opportunity once again to experience all our city and province has to offer.
+Be sure to postpone, not just outright cancel your plans to travel the province and keep your eye to experiences online to plan for future adventures!

 2) Purchase gift cards & order takeout from local businesses

 Shop local, online!
 When you are talking to friends and family coming to visit and they ask for a restaurant recommendation, where do you send them?
 Ordering takeout and buying gift cards you can use later will help local restaurants and businesses keep thriving.
 By buying local, you are supporting our destination and the amazing entrepreneurs that make our city so unique!\